UMMS-Biocore/bootcamp/session3/session3.md

 The first step is to prepare the transcript set that we will quantify.
 We selected the UCSC genes which is a very comprehensive, albeit a bit noisy dataset.
 As with all the data in this activity we will only use the subset of the genes that map to the genome regions we are using.

 ### 2.1 Calculate expression
-RSEM now is ready to align and then attempt to perform read assignment and counting for each isoform in the file provided above.
+RSEM is ready to align and then attempt to perform read assignment and counting for each isoform in the file provided above.
 You must process each one of the 6 libraries:

-The command: rsem-calculate-expression --star --paired-end -p 2  --output-genome-bam reads/control_rep1.1.fq reads/control_rep1.2.fq mm10/rsem/mm10.rsem rsem/ctrl1.rsem
+The command: `rsem-calculate-expression --star --paired-end -p <#-of-threads> --output-genome-bam <reads> <index_prefix> <output_prefix>`

 Arguments|Explanation|
 |---------|-----------|